Entry Level SEO Tips

 Understanding Technical SEO

-Technical SEO is the science of building your website in such a way that it is thoroughly crawled and properly indexed by the search engines and considered to be a relevant source of authority for the keywords that you are trying to rank for.
+Technical SEO is the science of building your website in such a way that it is thoroughly crawled and properly indexed and considered to be a relevant source of authority for the keywords that you are trying to rank for.

 Think of technical SEO as building the foundation of your site.